stonecharioteer/blog/_posts/2021-07-01-setting-up-neovim-plug.md

 title: Setting up Neovim with Vim Plug and YouCompleteMe
 layout: post
 categories: [vim]
+description: "In which I describe my shift away from VSCode and how to setup nvim."
 ---

 I'm moving to neovim for my primary editing purposes.
 VSCode has served me